-The Canon EOS 5D Mark III and the Nikon D610 are two digital cameras that were revealed to the public, respectively, in March 2012 and October 2013.
+The Canon EOS 5D Mark III and the Nikon D610 are two digital cameras that were officially introduced, respectively, in March 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 24.2 MP.

 The physical size and weight of the Canon 5D Mark III and the Nikon D610 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably smaller (10 percent) than the Canon 5D Mark III.
 Moreover, the D610 is markedly lighter (11 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.